19 and the Quranic Message

 One example is the 19 lettered sentence which speaks of Hajj and Umrah:

 The obvious question is: if they do not add or subtract to the meaning then why are they in the Arabic text?
-Once again, the reply is simple.

 These Arabic letters (words) contribute to the meaning only when the preceding verses are read.
 But when we are reading any of our 19 lettered sentences on their own, these words will not alter or change the meaning.
-Thus it is perfectly alright to keep them or omit them and still have a perfectly complete meaning.
+Thus it is perfectly acceptible to keep them or omit them and still have a perfectly complete meaning.

 Fourth: The Challenge

-The challenge here is addressed to any reader who doubts that this is indeed a deliberate design from God.
+The challenge is presented here to any reader who doubts that this is indeed a deliberate design from God.
 Some may say that this is all coincidental!
 In reply, it may be indeed coincidental if we were dealing with a handful of sentences consisting of 19 letters (or any other number), but when we have such a vast number of sentences that cover the overall Quranic message, this can hardly be coincidental.